1. Outline

 2. Background

-English education in Japan tends to focus on communication.
-To provide evidence-based English education in this context, it is essential to know the current status of the speaking ability of English learners whose native language is Japanese and the characteristics of their development process.
+English education in Japan starts to focus on communication.
+To provide evidence-based English education in this context, it is essential to understand the current speaking ability of English learners whose native language is Japanese and the characteristics of their development process.

-KIT has developed its own English speaking test and has been administering it regularly to all first-year undergraduates.
+KIT has developed an original English speaking test and has been administering it regularly to all first-year undergraduates.
 This project creates a corpus of students’ speech responses to the test, which can be analysed to reveal characteristics of the speaking ability of English learners whose native language is Japanese.
-We believe that the results can significantly contribute to the field of English education and test development and can be applied to other areas we have not yet imagined.
+We believe that the results can significantly contribute to the broad field, including English education, test development, or NLP research.
+We also hope in the future it can be applied to other areas we have not yet imagined.

 3. Key features